July Birthstone

 Does ruby fade in sunlight?

-No. Ruby is colored by chromium bonded in a very stable crystal lattice and does not fade from ordinary sun exposure.
+No - ruby is colored by chromium bonded in a very stable crystal lattice and does not fade from ordinary sun exposure.
 Many practitioners specifically use sunlight to cleanse ruby.

 What chakra is ruby?